New York's art community struggles to salvage flood-damaged works

 On Tuesday - the day after the storm - Schuchard arrived at his studio to assess the damage.
 The flood water had receded but the smell of muck remained.

-About 20 large paintings had stood in about four feet (1.2 meters) of water, while smaller works on paper were destroyed.
+About 20 large paintings had stood in about four feet of water, while smaller works on paper were destroyed.

 "Fifteen years of work is gone," Schuchard told Reuters.
 "At one point, I was literally sitting on a bench crying."